LoveforDoraemon/Linux/README.md

 # Lab-for-Linux
-All labs during learning Linux Cmd are listed here.
+All labs and notes during learning Linux Cmd are listed here.